dalegaspi/rps-bot-python/README.md

 # rps-bot-python
-A bot written in a Python for a hackathon from 2013.
+A bot written in a Python for a hackathon in 2013.
 A variation of the Rock Paper Scissors game.

 In a true hackathon fashion to win at all costs: